 Consequences of a Domestic Violence Conviction

-There is a lot at stake for a person facing a domestic violence accusation.
+If you are facing a domestic violence accusation, there is a lot at stake.
 Beyond the problems created by protective orders and the disruption to your normal way of life, a conviction to a domestic violence charge could negatively impact your life in many ways.